HAIChart: Human and AI Paired Visualization System: Learning-to-Rate Visualization

 To achieve this, our system utilizes the Generative Adversarial Network (GAN)~\cite{goodfellow2020generative}, specifically the IRecGAN~\cite{DBLP:conf/nips/BaiGW19}, to learn common user preferences using a real-world visualization corpus.
 This corpus includes user interaction logs collected from the Plotly community~\cite{qian2022personalized}.
 The dataset comprises historical interaction records of 17,469 users, with an average of 5.41 datasets and 1.85 visualizations per user, and each dataset contains an average of 24.39 attributes.
 For effective learning of user preferences across datasets and visualizations, we extracted 606 visualization configurations from the original dataset, inspired by~\cite{qian2022personalized}.
 Each configuration includes dataset-independent design choices such as chart types, colors, and sizes, enabling the model to learn preferences without direct dataset associations and to identify patterns from design choices.
 By aggregating data, user, and visualization features across different datasets, we generated 15,531 training samples to train the IRecGAN model~\cite{DBLP:conf/nips/BaiGW19}.

 In the first round of visualization recommendations, the evaluations obtained from the trained IRecGAN model serve as a crucial indicator of general user preferences.
-In the interaction phase (\eg the second round), \sys refines and optimizes the recommendation strategy based on the visualization hints selected by users, as detailed in Section~\ref{sec:recommendation}.}
+In the interaction phase (\eg the second round), \sys refines and optimizes the recommendation strategy based on the visualization hints selected by users, which will be detailed in Section~\ref{sec:recommendation}.}